 One of the main reasons I travel to Italy so often, let’s be honest, is to feast on their culinary delights.
-It’s one European country I’ll never go hungry in as a vegetarian.
+It’s one European country I’ll never go hungry as a vegetarian.
 Based on rural peasant food traditions, the essence of Roman cuisine is simple, flavourful and hearty.
 Unfortunately, in a city which attracts so many visitors, authentic food is hard to find.
-Like most cities, you’ll be bombarded by low quality food traps along the major tourist trails but did you know you can get guided help to dine like an actual Roman?
+Like most cities, visitors are bombarded by low quality food traps along the major tourist trails, but did you know you can get guided help to dine like an actual Roman?

 If you’re a foodie like moi, joining a food tour is probably one of the best ways to explore a city.
 Secret Food Tours Rome whisks you to where the locals eat, sampling famous Roman dishes along the way.
 An opportunity to enjoy some of the finest Italian foods in the Eternal City sounds too good to miss, right?